babakfp/talk-about-svelte/README.md

-# I Like Svelte But, I Hate It!
+# I like Svelte, but I hate it!

 [talk-about-svelte.vercel.app](https://talk-about-svelte.vercel.app/)